Hc1023/sc-notebooks/docs/recipe.md

 Though the paired-end information preserves, we treat the data single-end-wisely.
 The files will be merged together when we compute the mash distances and assemble the reads.
 By doing this, the assembly outperforms the result of paired-end-wise assembly slightly.

 Currently we have sequencing data of 21,914 single cells from multiple samples of the same donor, and thus there are 21,914 × 3 = 65,742​ `.fastq` files in directory `raw`.

+## Structure of the working directory

+The input sequencing data of the single cells is located in the directory `raw`.
+The `.sh` and `.slurm` scripts stored directly inside the working directory are major scripts for submitting computational jobs.
+Scripts with filenames starting with `1` handles the first round of signature computation, pre-division and dendrogram splitting.
+And scripts with filenames starting with `n` are used for tasks in later iterations.
+The `util` directory contains utility scripts for some common tasks.
+The directory `output` is used for .
+New directories are created when needed.

 ## Dependencies